 A COVID-19 IgG Antibody Test looks for antibodies of the SARS-CoV-2, the virus that causes COVID-19 infection.
 This test indicates if you had COVID-19 in the past.
 A blood sample is taken and sent to a lab.
 Results are available in 1 to 4 days.
 This test is most accurate when at least 14 days have passed since you had symptoms.
 The test is also good to check our immune status after the Covid-19 vaccine or a past covid infection.

-- May have been previously exposed to Covid-19/coronavirus
+- If you may have been previously exposed to Covid-19/coronavirus

-- Were possibly an asymptomatic carrier of Covid-19/coronavirus
+- If you were possibly an asymptomatic carrier of Covid-19/coronavirus

-- Antibody level after a Covid-19 infection or a Covid 19 vaccine
+- Antibody levels after a Covid-19 infection or a Covid 19 vaccine

 Who may benefit from antibody testing?